-- 1. Paramedic Care includes all components of A-EMT/EMT-I Care. - 2.
+- 1. ALS Care includes all components of ILS Care. - 2.
 In-line nebulizer may be utilized if the patient is unresponsive or in respiratory arrest. - 3.
-Contact Medical Control as soon as possible. - Consider, in patients with persistent respiratory distress, Magnesium Sulfate 50 mg/kg IV in 100 ml 0.9% NaCl (normal saline) IV over 10-15 minutes.
-Maximum dose: 2 gm WITH Medical Control order only
+Contact Medical Control as soon as possible.

 Epi IM Kits, as an alternative to Epi-Pen auto-injectors, use epinephrine IM injection kits.
 These kits contain an ampule or vial of 1mg of 1:1000 epinephrine, syringes, IM needle and filter needle, and alcohol swabs as well as instructions for adults and children.